New ideas about multiplication of tensorial distributions: New approach

-As I mentioned in the introduction, these are not attempts to deal with physical problems in the random, ad hoc way.
-Rather I want to give the following interpretation to what is happening: Physical differential equations should be changed into equivalencies.
-For that reason they have plenty solutions (``solution'' means any object fulfilling given relations) in the given algebra (after will be proven that covariant derivative is well defined for example for all the GTF elements, then it is the whole GTF algebra).
-It is much ``more'' solutions than it was in case of classical partial differential equations (but all the smooth distributions representing ``classical'' solutions of the ``classical'' initial value problem are there), but what is under the question is the possibility to formulate the initial value problem for larger classes of objects than $D'^{m}_{n E}(M)$ and $D'^{m}_{n (A'o)}(M)$ (see the next section).
+As I mentioned in the introduction, these are not attempts to deal with physical problems in a random, ad hoc way.
+Rather I want to give the following interpretation to what is happening: The differential equations in physics should be changed into equivalence relations.
+For that reason they have plentiful solutions in the given algebra\footnote{After one for example proves that covariant derivative is a well defined operator on all GTF elements, then it is the whole GTF algebra.}.
+(By a ``solution'' one here means any object fulfilling the given relations.)
+One obtains much ``more'' solutions than in the case of classical partial differential equations (but all the smooth distributions representing ``classical'' solutions of the ``classical'' initial value problem are there), but what is under question is the possibility to formulate the initial value problem for larger classes of objects than $D'^{m}_{n E}(M)$ and $D'^{m}_{n (\mathcal{\mathcal{\mathcal{\mathcal{S}}}}o)}(M)$ (see the next section).
 Moreover, if this is possible then there remains another question about the physical meaning of those solutions.
 It means that even in the case we get nonlinear objects as solutions of some general initial value problem formulation, this does not have to be necessarily something surprising; the case where physical laws are solved also by physically meaningless solutions is nothing new.
 The set of objects where we can typically search for physically meaningful solutions is defined by most of the distributional mappings (that is why classical calculus is so successful), but they do not have to be necessarily the only ones.